If you want to maintain a profitable property portfolio, you need to invest and manage your assets continuously.

 2. Don’t Get Carried Away at Auctions

-Be sure to review your budget, absorb all the information in the legal pack, and write down the maximum price you are willing to pay for a single property.
+Review your budget, absorb all the information in the legal pack, and write down the maximum price you are willing to pay for a single property.

 3. Budget Appropriately